KhoiHuynh-thorntonlab/EE283/README.md

 # note:

 all generated files, images, and results are uploaded to this repo with their names as indicated in corresponding section in this readme.
+The result files/iumages name is listed at the end of their corresponding section as well.